 Are you wondering what the best small dog breeds for apartments are?
 The adaptability of a dog to a small living space, like an apartment or condo, depends primarily on their energy level and exercise routine.

-High energy pooches may be quite happy living in an apartment, as long as the owner fulfills their mental and physical fitness needs.
-However, the higher the energy level, the more time you’ll need to spend doing activities with your dog, like walking or jogging.
+High-energy pooches may live quite happily in apartments, as long as their humans fulfill their mental and physical fitness needs.
+However, the higher a dog’s energy level, the more time you’ll need to spend doing activities with them, like walking or jogging.

 Here are 32 small dogs who make great companions for those who live in apartments or condos, listed in alphabetical order.